sobjornstad/tabularium/docs/manual.md

 can choose a classification by clicking the appropriate button or by holding down the Alt key and pressing the underlined letter.

-The **Auto** button is pressed by default, indicating that Tabularium will try to determine the sort key automatically.
-If it doesn’t do what you want, you can manually change the text (which will automatically deselect **Auto**).
+The **Auto** option is selected by default, indicating that Tabularium will try to determine the sort key automatically.
+If it doesn’t do what you want, you can manually change the text (which will deselect **Auto**).
 If you later decide you want Tabularium to decide for you again, click **Auto** again to reenable the function.

 After clicking Add, you will be asked to specify some occurrences to finish adding the entry, as an entry must have at least one occurrence.